 Sweet potatoes made savory for the holidays – without marshmallows, brown sugar, or pecans.
-Instead, a simple brush with olive oil, butter, seasoned lightly with salt and pepper, then slow baked with shallots and thyme.
+Instead, a simple brush with olive oil, seasoned lightly with salt and pepper, then slow baked with shallots and thyme.

 Joe isn’t crazy about sweet potatoes, but I caught him grabbing little slices out of the baking dish and eating them like potato chips.
 He actually likes them.
 A lot.